thisYogesh/jsymbolic/README.md

-# jsymbolic
+# jSymbolic
-jSymbolic javaScript Symbolic Library :)
+jSymbolic javaScript Library :)

 Hi all,
   > jSymbolic comes with a new way to manipulate your DOM.